Xinyul10/final_project_2020Sp/README.md

 I got hurt one day and understand the cost of going to hospital, which seems not to be a very reasonable number.
 So I wonder something about the health expenditure from government and want to explore the potential variables correlated with it.
 Here, I included some potential influencing factors from both nature and man-made, which are: fuel exports and Forest Coverage, GDP, Population Growth and Household Scale.
 I would not only analyze these data from the degree of different countries but also add some time series to prove whether there is a more close correlation within each couple.
 But due to the fact that some origin data is not that integral, it may be some inaccuracy in my analysis and once I found it, I would point it and improve it later.

 ### Project Type:
-(Type II Projects) Specifics for an Original Data Analysis [Non-simulation]
+(Type II Projects) Specifics for an Original Data Analysis [Non-simulation].

 ### Hypothesis:
 1. As the increase of fuel export and decrease of Forest Coverage, the annual health expenditure per capital would increase accordingly.